Caithness Inn - Wick (Highlands)

 Nice spot with a view

-Had a good solo stay for a night.
 The room was cozy and the sea view was a nice touch.
 It's clear the owners are putting in work to spruce things up.
 The breakfast was solid, too!
 Only thing was that the Wi-Fi could be spotty at times.

 -